Ken Johnson (johnske01)

 - Died April 6, 2004 in Wichita, KS USA

 Ken appeared in 11 outings with the Rochester Red Wings of the International League on his return to the game in 1946, going 1-4 in 43 innings.
 He then had a split season in 1947 with the Omaha Cardinals and Columbus Red Birds, going 7-5 while pitching 119 innings.
-Johnson received a late-season call to Sportsman's Park by the Cardinals and went 1-0 in his first look at the big league bats.
-He allowed only 2 hits in 10 innings and had a zero ERA.
+Johnson received a late-season call to Sportsman's Park by St. Louis and went 1-0 in his first look at the big league bats.
+He allowed only 2 hits in 10 innings and had a spotless ERA.

-Johnson would spend until April 27, 1950 with the Cardinals, back and forth to the minors, winding up with a 7-6 won-loss record for the big league club before being traded to the Philadelphia Phillies early in 1950.
+Johnson spent until April 27, 1950 with the Cardinals, back and forth to the minors, winding up with a 7-6 won-loss record for the big league club before being traded to the Philadelphia Phillies early in 1950.
 He was often called "Hooks" for his excellent curveball, which he couldn't always control.
 He was 4-1 in 14 games in helping the "Whiz Kids" to the pennant, including a 9-0 two-hit shutout over his former Cardinal team on August 7th, the same day his daughter was born.
-Johnson appeared in the 1950 World Series only as a pinch-runner.
-The New York Yankees, winners of the American League Pennant, swept the Phillies, 4 games to 0.
+Johnson appeared in the 1950 World Series only as a pinch-runner, scoring a run.
+The New York Yankees, winners of the American League pennant, swept the Phillies, 4 games to 0.
+It was a common occurrence for him to be used thus, as while he pitched 74 times in the majors, he appeared in 111 games, with pinch-running assignments making up the difference.

 Johnson went just 5-8 for the Phils in 1951, but three of his wins were shutouts.
 On March 21, 1952 Ken was selected off waivers by the Detroit Tigers from the Philadelphia club.
 He appeared in 9 games for the Tigers with no decisions.
 The Kansan finished up his pro baseball career with the Buffalo Bisons in 1953 and 1954 and the Toronto Maple Leafs in 1955 and 1956.